sap-tutorials/Tutorials/tutorials/abap-environment-create-rap-business-events/abap-environment-create-rap-business-events.md

     ![channel](9-2.png)

-  3. Now you need to add the outbound topic, which is generated during the event binding generation, in to this channel:
+  3. Now add the outbound topic, which is generated during the event binding generation, in to this channel:

     Click **Create**